Ridge View High School: Athletics

 The Blazer Boys Soccer Team won consecutive Lower State Championships in 2000 and 2001.
 The 2001 Boys Soccer Team climbed to number 1 in the nation during the season and finished the 2001 season ranked in the top 10 Nationally.

 The Blazer Boys Track and Field Team won three consecutive state championships in 2004, 2005, and 2006.
 During those victories, they set state records in the 4x800 relay and the record for most points ever scored in the state meet.

 The Blazer Boys basketball team won the 2017–2018 4A State Championship.
-The Blazer Boys Basketball team repeated as State Champions in 2018–2019.
+The Blazer Boys Basketball team repeated as State Champions in 2018–2019, 2019-2020 and won a fourth state championship in 2021-2022, and in 2023-2024 they won a fifth state championship.

 The Ridge View Girls Track team claimed the 2018 AAAA State Championship.

 The Blazers football team is a consistent playoff contender.
 The 1998 team reached the 4A Div 2 State Championship, losing to Marlboro County.
 The 2007 team advanced to the semifinal round of the state playoffs, losing to the eventual state champion Clover.
 The Blazer Football team has advanced to the third round of the playoffs two out of the last three seasons.
 In 2022, the football team was forced to forfeit all games on charges of recruiting.

 The Blazer Boys Cross Country Running team finished 2nd in the state in 2001, 2004, 2009, and 2010.
 The team won the Region Championship in 2002, 2004, 2007, 2008, 2009, and 2010.

 The Blazer Girls Cross Country Running team won the Region Championship in 2011 and 2012.

 Ridge View established their boys lacrosse team in the fall of 2003 and in their first season as a varsity team posted a record of 17–2 in the regular season before falling in the state semifinals to Greenville in an 8–7 overtime defeat.

 In popular culture

 In February 2023, Ridge View High was featured on the television show America in Black.
 The segment focuses on the implementation of the new AP African American Studies course launched by College Board in 2022.
-The spotlight includes interviews from the course teacher, Daniel Soderstrom, and a senior student, in addition to excerpts from the class lesson on The Harlem Renaissance.
+The spotlight includes interviews from the course teacher, Daniel Soderstrom, and a junior student, in addition to excerpts from the class lesson on The Harlem Renaissance.
 The episode gained 1.5 million views on its first airing and 2.7 million more in online streaming views.
 CNN and CBS also interviewed Soderstrom and students at the school.
+Ridge View was the first high school in South Carolina to offer the new AP African American Studies course.
+Several students advocated for the course with the NAACP and the American Civil Liberties Union when the South Carolina Department of Education stated that the course could only be taught at the honors level rather than the advanced-placement level.